 5. For the spiritual soul: Lahaina Jodo Mission.
 In 1931 this Buddist temple settled in its current location after first establishing itself in a private home in 1912 to spread Japanese Buddhism in Lahaina.
 You’ll feel like you’ve left Maui and entered Japan when you see the biggest Buddha statue outside of Asia.
 You can visit free of charge unless you care to make a voluntary contribution.

-Top Five Places to Eat or Drink in Lahaina
+Top 5 Places to Eat or Drink in Lahaina

 1. For those who want to taste it all: Hawaii Tasting Tour.
 On this excellent walking tour, you will experience a “progressive meal” where you visit a different Lahaina restaurant for each course!
 This tasting tour is the perfect experience for your first dinner in Lahaina, so you can get a feel for which restaurants you might want to visit again on your stay.

-2. Kahola Brewery: If you enjoy craft beer, you’ve got to check out this local brewery in Lahaina.
+2. For beer lovers: Kohola Brewery: If you enjoy craft beer, you’ve got to check out this local brewery in Lahaina.
 You can grab food before, and enjoy the creative and extraordinary brews of Hawaii.
-Kahola Brewery is open seven days a week from noon until 9:00 pm.
+Kohola Brewery is open seven days a week from noon until 9:00 pm.

-3. Tamura’s Fine Wine and Liquors: You might be confused, but this is more than a liquor store.
+3. For beverage connoisseurs: Tamura’s Fine Wine and Liquors: You might be confused, but this is more than a liquor store.
 Tamura’s has a selection of over 15 kinds of poke and assorted fresh fish.
 Some have said that the best poke of their life was from Tamura’s.

 4. For fine dining: Fleetwood’s.
 Enjoy the Hawaiian ocean views at an up-scale rooftop restaurant and bar created by Fleetwood Mac’s frontman, Mick Fleetwood.
 Enjoy American foods you’re accustomed to while in paradise.